 These notes will focus on some of the most important image patterns such as

 Animal imagery is dominant in the play.
-We notice that the animals named are predatory: monsters of the deep, the tiger, the vulture, the serpent, the dragon.
+For many people, these are the images that leave the most lasting impression.
+We notice that the animals named are predatory: monsters of the deep, the wolf, the boar, the tiger, the vulture, the serpent, the dragon.
 This pattern of vicious animal imagery underlines the theme of predatory humans who feed off one another in Lear’s degenerate kingdom.
+The critic A.C.
+Bradley suggested that as we read the play, ‘the souls of all the beasts in turn seem to have entered the bodies of these mortals, horrible in their venom, savagery, lust, deceitfulness, sloth, cruelty, filthiness’ (Shakespearian Tragedy).
 Goneril and Regan, in particular, are seen as all-devouring creatures.
 The Fool describes their behaviour towards Lear in terms of the cuckoo and its young:

 “The hedge-sparrow fed the cuckoo so long,

 That it had its head bit off by its young.”